llSourcell/anime_generator_startup_template/README.md

 ## Overview

 This is the code for [this](https://youtu.be/Ik2QlCWN54o) video on Youtube by Siraj Raval titled "Anime Video Generator".
 Use it as a starting template to build your own AI startup in entertainment, design, or music.
-It's built on the react Native Firebase App template by React Native Market.

 # Dependencies